A Melody for Zahra: Where Music Meets Healing

 “Before, she used to hit her siblings and refused to leave the house.
 Today, she runs to the door on her own, waiting eagerly for her sessions.
 She laughs, she sings… I never thought I would see this day.”

 Zahra’s story is just one among many.
-Since early 2025, the Child Protection Centre in Ras Al-Ain has supported more than 1580 children, helping them cope with trauma and rediscover their sense of self.
-Through structured activities — from music and drawing to storytelling and group games — children are given safe spaces to heal and reclaim their childhoods.
+Since early 2025, the Child Protection Centre in Ras Al-Ain has supported more than 1,580 children, helping them cope with trauma and rediscover their sense of self.

 One facilitator explains:

-“In conflict zones, safe spaces for children are not a luxury — they are essential.
+“In conflict zones, safe spaces for children are not a luxury—they are essential.
 Music and art allow them to express what words cannot.
 For Zahra, music opened a door to the world.”

 World Vision Syria Response partner, Action For Humanity

-Her mother now shares a message with other parents:
+Her mother now advises the other parents:

 “Do not punish your children if they are different.
 Understand them.
 Walk beside them.
 Sometimes, their differences are the beginning of a new path to healing.”

 Today, Zahra’s laughter echoes once again, carried by music, compassion, and the unwavering belief that every child deserves the chance to shine.
-Her smile is not just hers — it is a symbol of hope for hundreds of children across Syria still waiting for their own melody of healing.

-*Names changed to protect identity
+*Name changed to protect identity